 - Web acceleration – Reverse proxies can compress inbound and outbound data, as well as cache commonly requested content, both of which speed up the flow of traffic between clients and servers.
 They can also perform additional tasks such as SSL encryption to take load off of your web servers, thereby boosting their performance.

 - Security and anonymity – By intercepting requests headed for your backend servers, a reverse proxy server protects their identities and acts as an additional defense against security attacks.
 It also ensures that multiple servers can be accessed from a single record locator or URL regardless of the structure of your local area network.

 How Can NGINX Plus Help?

 NGINX Plus and NGINX are the best‑in‑class reverse‑proxy solutions used by high‑traffic websites such as Dropbox, Netflix, and Zynga.
-More than 200 million websites worldwide, including half of the 100,000 busiest websites, rely on NGINX Plus and NGINX to deliver their content quickly, reliably, and securely.
+More than 200 million websites worldwide, including the majority of the 100,000 busiest websites, rely on NGINX Plus and NGINX to deliver their content quickly, reliably, and securely.

 As a software‑based reverse proxy, not only is NGINX Plus less expensive than hardware‑based solutions with similar capabilities, it can be deployed in the public cloud as well as in private data centers, whereas cloud infrastructure vendors generally do not allow customer or proprietary hardware reverse proxies in their data centers.